-Sometimes some covers for local manga aren't displayed.
+Sometimes some covers for local manga are not displayed.
 Follow these steps to fix it:

-- Make sure you've created the right folder structure.
-To check it, open the manga with the missing cover and check if you can read chapters in the app.
+- Make sure you have created the right folder structure.
+To check that you have, open the manga with the missing cover and check if you can read chapters in the app.
 If not, follow this guide first.

-- Take a screenshot of which chapters you've read, and then remove manga from the library.
+- Take a screenshot of which chapters you have read, and then remove manga from the library.

 - Go to → → and tap Clear database.
-This only affects manga that aren't in your library.
+This will only affect manga that are not in your library.

-- Go to → Local source and find the manga.
+- Go back to the → Local source and find the manga.
 The cover should be fixed now.
 Add the manga back to your library, mark your read chapters, and re-add tracking if needed.

 Related GitHub issue: #932 (opens new window)